-The Ashihara Karate World Cup will be held in September of 2021 in Cape Town South Africa in conjunction with the Dragon Festival with noted artists like Don Wilson, Cynthia Rothrock, Art Camacho and others is tentatively scheduled to be held in Cape Town in September.
+Due to the continued Covid pandemic, the Ashihara Karate World Cup has been postponed indefinitely until safer times.
+We may still have it in conjunction with the Dragon Festival with noted artists like Don Wilson, Cynthia Rothrock, Art Camacho and others is tentatively scheduled to be held in Cape Town at a date to be determined.
 Featuring various martial arts activities including the Ashihara Karate, seminars and others and meet and greet with the “attractions” – it promises to be a bumper event.

 Cape Town as the Mother City is arguably one of the most beautiful in the world with the famed Table Mountain, Cape Point, two oceans and many other wonderful attractions all in and around the City.

 The following was written by the Shihan of the Ichiban Kyokushin Karate Association – Shacho Neville Claasen